RESTORED! Birthday Watch 1973! Omega Constellation Chronometer Cal 1021, Ref: 168.0057 Hi-Beat Automatic Watch (OH)

 Due to its age, this timepiece has not been water-resistant tested.

-The pictures provided show the watch in mint condition, and the movement within squeaky clean and well maintained.
-It has also been demagnetised to improve parts reliability, minimise wear & tear, and improve accuracy.
+The pictures provided show the watch in near mint condition, and the movement within squeaky clean and well maintained.
+It has also been demagnetised to improve parts reliability, minimise wear + tear, and improve accuracy.
 The only drawback is the lack of documentation and original box.
 An aftermarket box or purposeful carrying pouch will be provided instead.

-Bear in mind that this watch has seen many of the previous owners’ ups and downs in life, and should be cherished and preserved for the next generation to savour such engineering beauty.
+Bear in mind that this watch has seen many of the previous owners’ ups and downs in life and should be cherished and preserved for the next generation to savour such engineering beauty.

 Yes, there are many other same / similar models in the market, BUT none as beautifully aged and as well maintained as what you see here.
 Hence, it is a no-brainer that this one-of-a-kind watch will make an extremely beautiful birthday present for that special someone born in 1973!
-Another no-brainer is the fact that the value of this watch will appreciate over time.

 Do note that this particular watch model is extremely rare.
 Most Constellation C (168.0057) models found in the market are of caliber 561 and 564 that are normally cheaper in value compared to a 1021.